 The physical form of the dissertation is governed by the University.
 Dissertations must conform to required margins, paper type, and so forth, in order to be accepted by the Graduate School.
-The student should consult these resources at The Graduate School early in the dissertation process: Manual of General Formatting Requirements for Dissertations and Theses, 2017-2018, and other resources available at the Dissertation & Thesis Formatting webpage through the Graduate School (http://gradlife.uncc.edu/resources/dissertation-thesis-formatting).
+The student should consult these resources at The Graduate School early in the dissertation process: Manual of General Formatting Requirements for Dissertations and Theses, 2017-2018, and other resources available at the Dissertation & Thesis Formatting webpage through the Graduate School.